appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 {{LoginModule.login(inp_email.text, inp_password.text);}}
 ```

-This code retrieves values from the email input and password inputs.
+In this code snippet, the login function within the LoginModule is invoked, effectively passing the email and password data to the JS module for further processing.

-When the button is clicked, the JS module verifies if the user's email exists in the database.
-If found, it redirects the user to a new page.
+When the button is clicked, the JS module verifies whether the user's email exists in the database.
+If the email and password match, it redirects the user to a new page.